Shoresh613/image-file-namer/images/readme.md

-Put the images for naming in this directory.
+Put the images for naming in the to_name directory.
 Named files will be output to a directory called `named_images` in the `images` directory.
+To preprocess the images in different ways, put the images in the relevant directories and run the respective script.